The arctic is melting and they are still mining

 Coal mining has long been a major industry on Svalbard, and many of the buildings in Longyearbyen have a mining history [the artist residency building was originally used as the miners’ store].
 All historical mining structures and artifacts are protected as culturally significant.

 With Norway's push for greener credentials [let's not talk oil and deep sea mining] and to cut emissions in a heating arctic, Norwegian coal mining on Svalbard is being phased out.
-There is now only one operational mine left – Gruve 7 (mine 7).
+There is now only one operational mine left – Gruve 7 (mine 7) – which is scheduled to close some time in 2025.

 The road to the mine cuts an obvious path up the hill, coal dust spills out onto the snow leaving a dark smudge on the landscape, and trucks rumble from the mine to the port with great regularity.